 The Financial Health of Low-and Moderate-Income Americans over 50

 In the coming months, the AARP Public Policy Institute will publish a report on the role of emergency savings in financial health.
 In the meantime, check out Redesigning the Financial Roadmap for the Low-to-Moderate Income 50+ Segment, a report from the AARP Foundation and CFSI that looks at the US Financial Health Pulse data through a 50+ lens.

 Catherine Harvey is a senior policy advisor at the AARP Public Policy Institute.
-Her areas of expertise include public policies and market solutions to help people save for their goals.
+Her areas of expertise include consumer finances, retirement, and economic inequality.